Why Good Electrical Maintenance is Smart for Your Business

 Health and Safety

 There’s no doubt about it: electrical hazards are as high up on the list of dangers in the workplace as virtually anything else.
-Not only can poor maintenance and broken electrical devices lead to electric shocks, sometimes of very high voltages indeed, but a tattered wire or overloaded fuse can also lead to harmful electrical fires.
+Not only can poor maintenance and broken electrical equipment lead to electric shocks, sometimes of very high voltages indeed, but a tattered wire or overloaded fuse can also lead to harmful electrical fires.

 In both cases, you’re looking at an unacceptable risk to your staff members’ well-being.
 As such, when you’re doing your health and safety audits, it’s crucial that you take each electrical item as a hazard in itself.
 Work through your office to ensure that each item is positioned correctly, with wires fully insulated and components well maintained in order to avoid the most harmful effects of poor electrical maintenance.
 The alternative – an employee injury or fire at work – can be hugely costly for your business.